seung-lab/pyspng-seunglab/README.md

+**Note:** This is a fork of pyspng which can be found here: https://github.com/nurpax/pyspng/.
+See below for a list of differences.

 **Pyspng** is a small library to for efficiently loading PNG files to numpy arrays.
 Pyspng does not offer any image manipulation functionality.